vishvAsa/jyotiSham/naxatram/tArAmaNDala.md

 ## सिंहः
 - "Leo being clear of the Milky Way (areNavaH panthAH) it gives a snapshot into the depth of the universe.
 The M 96- M 66 group are a cluster of galaxies that has 2 sub groups.
 The M65, M66, and NGC 3628 triplet on the 'back' thigh below theta form one group.
 The other is the M 95-M 96 group along the  'front' facing hind leg of the lion.
 Even a small telescope will show at least 5 of the Leo galaxies & are part of one of the near by galaxy groups to our own local group at ~37*10^6 light years."

-## वृश्चिकराशिः
-- "It is notable that if mUlam is root the vishAkhe are the dual branches. jyeShThA could mean the foremost or the trunk.
-Thus it is possible that in old Aryan uranography the whole Scorpius-Libra complex was seen as a tree rooted ay the nether end of the equinoctial colure.
-This probably gave rise to the vaiShNava concept of the viShAkhayUpa mentioned in the pa~ncharAtra texts & illustrated in some of the early vaiShNava iconography & coinage from the kuShANa age."

 ## दधिक्रावा
 - Pegasus.
 - From the Rgveda we may infer that dadhikra, the flying horse, probably stood for a constellation whose rising before dawn was significant to the early Arya-s.
 It remains as yet unclear if that was in someway associate with Pegasus.

+## यमुना
+- Eridanus (The southern river; the celestial yamunA of the Hindus which leads to the path of death).

 ## अगस्त्यः
 Canopus.
 Very close to the southern pole - so only rises above horizon at certain periods in history.

-## Visibility constraints
+### Visibility constraints
 In northern hemisphere, agastya rises and sets within a short duration of time.
 If this happens after dark, he is visible.

 ### Current visibility